 While the Max’s 360-degree capabilities give you the ability to create some truly amazing content, the stitching together of the images taken by the front and rear mounted lenses can be noticeable at times.
 Vloggers will appreciate the ability to flip between front and rear views on the Max’s touchscreen, but the only was to see what you are shooting in 360-degree mode is by via the feature-packed smartphone app – which handily also gives you access to the camera’s controls.

 The Max is a hugely versatile piece of kit that makes it easy to create stunning content.
 A combination of GoPro’s unmatched functionality and an excellent smartphone app makes Max stand head and shoulders above its 360-degree rivals.
-Read our full GoPro Max review, or if you're still deciding, our GoPro MAX vs HERO faceoff might help.
+Read our full GoPro Max review.

 Whether it's Kai Lenny surfing house-sized waves at Jaws, or Felix Baumgartner's epic skydive from space, if you're watching an action sports video, the likelihood is that at least some of the footage will have been filmed using a GoPro.
 All of the action cams in the current GoPro range delivers top-level optics, image stabilisation, waterproofing and industry leading usability.